-There are many types of medicines, herbs, and supplements that can affect how beta-blockers work.
-Since there are many different kinds of beta-blockers, drug interactions will vary depending on the specific medicine that you are prescribed.
-Before you begin taking a beta-blocker, talk to your doctor about all of the prescription medicines, over-the-counter products, and supplements that you are taking.
+There are many types of medications, herbs, and supplements that can affect how beta-blockers work.
+Since there are many different kinds of beta-blockers, drug interactions will vary depending on the specific medication that you are prescribed.
+Before you begin taking a beta-blocker, talk to your doctor about all of the prescription medications, over-the-counter products, and supplements that you are taking.

 Other Potential Concerns

 If you have certain conditions, you may not be able to take some types of beta-blockers.
 For example, if you have asthma or

 chronic obstructive pulmonary disease